pindaroso/zksnark-verifier-standard/eip-zkSNARK-verifier.md

 /// @dev See https://github.com/EYBlockchain/zksnark-verifier-standard
 ///  Note: the ERC-165 identifier for this interface is 0xXXXXXXXX. interface EIPXXXX /* is ERC165 */ {

     // EVENTS //////////////////////////////////////////////////////////////////

     /// No events are specified.

     // FUNCTIONS ///////////////////////////////////////////////////////////////

-    /// @notice Loads a pre-compiled circuit which makes up the verifying key.
+    /// @notice Checks the arguments of Proof, through elliptic curve
+    ///  pairing functions.
+    /// @dev
+    ///  MUST return `true` if Proof passes all checks (i.e. the Proof is
+    ///  valid).
+MUST emit the Verified event in this case.
+    ///  MUST return `false` if the Proof does not pass all checks (i.e. if the
-    ///  The derivation of verifying keys is not specified in this interface.
+    ///  Proof is invalid).
+MUST emit the NotVerified event in this case.
+    /// @param proof A zk-SNARK.
+    /// @param inputs Public inputs which accompany Proof.
+    /// @param verifyingKeyId A unique identifier (known to this verifier
-    /// @param verifyingKey The Verifying Key for an arithmetic circuit.
+    ///  contract) for the Verifying Key to which Proof corresponds.
-    ///  An intentionally dynamic array, owing to the varying and constantly
-    ///  changing notations which are being developed by mathematicians for
-    ///  representing a zk-SNARK.
-Currently we avoid multi-dimensional arrays
-    ///  and structs when passing and returning arguments, due to current
-    ///  limitations in the EVM.
-    function loadVk(uint256[] calldata verifyingKey) external;
+    /// @return result The result of the verification calculation.
+True
+    ///  if Proof is valid; false otherwise. function verify(uint256[] calldata proof, uint256[] calldata inputs, bytes32 verifyingKeyId) external returns (bool result);

     /// @notice Checks the arguments of Proof, through elliptic curve
     ///  pairing functions.